chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 1. get rid of the built-in plot margins, and
 2. Instead control the margins as rows in the layout of panels.

 In R we can do that by creating a plot layout matrix with `0`'s in the rows and columns that are not plotted in.
+These will form the actual margins and we'll control their widths and heights as we choose.
 Let's try now:

 ```
 # First remove R's built-in plot margins...
 par( mar = c( 0, 0, 0, 0 ))

-# ...and generate a multi-panel layout matrix
+# ...and then generate a multi-panel layout matrix
 layout.matrix = matrix(
 	c(
 		0, 0, 0, # top margin